sovrin-foundation/token-plugin/README.md

 The third parameter is the name of the test.

-1. To run all tests call it like this:
+1. To run all sovtoken tests call it like this:

         ./run-test.sh token

-2. To run all tests in a file, call it like this:
+2. To run all sovtoken tests in a file, call it like this:

         ./run-test.sh token test_token_req_handler